-On 31 December 2019, the Council held £96.87 million of borrowing and £38.95 million of investments.
-The external debt and investment position is shown in table 1 below and more detail is provided in sections 4.0 Borrowing Strategy and 5.0 Investment Strategy.
+As at 31 December 2020, the Council held £96.87 million of borrowing and £60.10 million of investments.
+The external debt and investment position is shown in Table 1 below and more detail is provided in sections 4.0 Borrowing Strategy and 5.0 Investment Strategy.